dreamind/ix/workshops/infrastructure/index.md

 Note that this is a *very* brief discussion about HTML just to understand what is being communicated across the network using HTTP.
 The details of mark-up languages will be covered in week 4.

 Open up a browser and navigate to this page `http://[server]/form_example.html`.
-Click on “View” à “Source” (or ctrl-U as the keyboard shortcut) and look at the output returned.
+Click on “View” then “Source” (or ctrl-U as the keyboard shortcut) and look at the output returned.

 **Question 1**